Red Traffic Light in Hauora Heretaunga:

-Dental services will be provided for emergency services and relief of pain.
+Dental services will be provided for emergency services and relief of pain following a phone call with our dentist.

 Free GP - Hauora Heretaunga

-TToH’s medical centre, Hauora Heretaunga, offers high-quality, low-cost medical and dental care for whānau, and an on-site pharmacy for your convenience.
+Hauora Heretaunga offers high-quality, low-cost medical and dental care for whānau, and an on-site pharmacy for your convenience.

-Enrolled whānau can see a GP FREE until they turn 25.
+Enrolled whānau can see a GP FREE until the age of 25.
 After that, it’s just $16.

 At Hauora Heretaunga, we’re always looking for ways to make it easier for whānau to get the care and support you need -- when you need it.